muratk5n/thirdwave/en/README.md

 ---

-That is US level of usage; granted even a massive Russia pipeline cannot take care all of that, but it still beats not having that input.
+EU usage nears US level; granted even a massive Russia pipeline cannot take care all of that, but it still beats not having that input.

 ---